skjolber/logback-logstash-syntax-highlighting-decorators/README.md

   * Special field handling
     * Level: warn and error

-The primary use-case for this tool is coloring console output during local development.
-For productions setups, rather configure a encoder without a `Decorator` and apply proper visualization tools like [Kibana].
+The primary use-case for this tool is coloring JSON console-output during local development / unit testing.

-Use [conditional processing] to differentiate between different environments.
+In production rather configure an encoder without a `Decorator` and apply proper visualization tools like [Kibana] - use [conditional processing] to differentiate between different environments.

 ## License
 [Apache 2.0]